alkem-io/alkemio/docs/storage-design.md

   * Note: if the file is encrypted at rest in IPFS then this will also impact this, meaning the risk would not go across StorageBuckets - but the real solution is to move to another storage mechanism than IPFS.

 ### Encryption at rest (later)
-For files that are to be protected via the api, the contents of the files should:
+For files that are to be protected via the API, the contents of the files should:
 * be encrypted at rest
 * decrypted as part of returning the response to the http request